top of page

 ABOUT

-After graduating from high school in 1971, I married, began a family and lived and worked in the South Puget Sound area.
-At that time, I took classes in Life Drawing where I began my artisitc path.
+After graduating from high school, I married, began a family and lived and worked in the Pacific Northwest area.
+At that time, I took classes in Life Drawing where I began my artistic path.

 My interest in Art and creative expression has been lifelong.
 I experienced the positive and powerful effects of art making.
 My interest led me to apply to college to learn more.
-I was accepted at Western Washington University Fairhaven College in 1981.
+I was accepted at a university interdisciplinary college.

-I moved my family to Bellingham, Washington, to attend the University where I earned a Bachelor of Arts interdisciplinary degree in Human Service and Art from Fairhaven College in 1989.
+I moved my family to attend the University where I earned a Bachelor of Arts interdisciplinary degree in Human Service and Art.

-Fast forward to 1992.
-While working at WWU, I met my future husband, Linn Stordahl, and we married on the shores of Lake Samish in May of 1995.
-I was very lucky to find the love of my life and be married to him for 25 years.
-In July 2020, after a long and courageous battle, we said goodbye to Linn, who passed away from complications related to Asbestosis.
+Fast forward several years.
+While working at the University, I met my future husband, and we married on the shores of a local lake.
+I was very lucky to find the love of my life and be married to him for many years.
+After a long and courageous battle, we said goodbye to him, who passed away from complications related to a serious illness.

-Linn supported me in my career goal change.
-We moved to Oregon when I was accepted into the Art Therapy Counseling cohort at Marylhurst University.
-I graduated with a Master of Arts degree in Art Therapy in June of 1999.
+He supported me in my career goal change.
+We moved when I was accepted into the Art Therapy Counseling cohort at a university.
+I graduated with a Master of Arts degree in Art Therapy.

-Linn and I stayed in Oregon, where he taught at Linn-Benton Community College, and I worked as a Mental Health Counselor and Art Therapist with children, adolescents, and families.
-From 2005 to 2014, I worked as a school counselor in the Lebanon School District in Lebanon, Oregon.
+We stayed there, where he taught at a community college, and I worked as a Mental Health Counselor and Art Therapist with children, adolescents, and families.
+I also worked as a school counselor in a local school district.

-I was diagnosed with Parkinson’s Disease in 2015, a year after retiring from full-time work.
-I have lived with Parkinson’s for 10 years this year, 2025.
+I was diagnosed with Parkinson’s Disease after retiring from full-time work.
+I have lived with Parkinson’s for ten years.

 🔅 I have learned the value of good self-care and self-determination in the treatment of the disease.